andreruffert/subl-snippets/README.md

-# Sublime Text 2 Snippets
+# Some Sublime Text 2 Snippets

 A collection of my [Sublime Text 2](http://www.sublimetext.com/) snippets to simplify the development workflow.